 In general, changing to a lower pitch propeller will increase acceleration and load pulling capability, with a slight decrease in top end speed.
 If you choose to change propellers, the type should be discussed with your Boston Whaler[®] dealer.
 All propellers are designed to provide maximum forward thrust, consequently, the reverse thrust of the propeller will not be as efficient.

-Disconnect power by moving the battery switch to the "OFF" position prior to removing the propeller.
+If equipped with a battery switch, disconnect power by moving the battery switch to the "OFF" position prior to removing the propeller.

-Docking, lifting and trailering
+Docking, Lifting, Towing and Trailering

 Docking